Miller Center for Interreligious Learning & Leadership: Faculty & Staff

 Axel Marc Oaks Takács

-Axel is a doctoral candidate at Harvard Divinity School, finishing his dissertation in Spring 2019.
+Axel is the Assistant Professor of Comparative Theology at Seton Hall University.
+He earned his doctoral degree from Harvard Divinity School in Spring 2019.
 He is a scholar of interreligious/comparative theology and Islamic Studies.
 Areas of scholarship within Islam include pre-modern intellectual and spiritual traditions, with a focus on sufism, Persian poetry, and the post-classical commentarial traditions in Arabic and Persian.
 He writes as a constructive Catholic theologian in conversation with contemporary issues.
-As the Managing Editor for the Journal of Interreligious Studies, he also works at the intersection of the study of religion, interreligious studies, and theology.
-In addition to his scholarly work, he and his spouse are resident tutors (near-peer mentors) at Kirkland House, one of the undergraduate communities at Harvard College.
-They are soon-to-be parents of one child, and enjoy the fluffy company of their two poodles.
+As the Chief Editor for the Journal of Interreligious Studies, he also works at the intersection of the study of religion, interreligious studies, and theology.
+In addition to his scholarly work, he and his spouse are the parents of one child, and enjoy the fluffy company of their two poodles.